benjilegnard/wl-showkeys/README.md

 - *-a top|left|right|bottom*: anchor the keystrokes to an edge.
 May be specified twice.
 - *-m margin*: set a margin (in pixels) from the nearest edge
-- *-o output*: request wshowkeys is shown on the specified output (unimplemented)
+- *-o output*: request wl-showkeys is shown on the specified output (unimplemented)